-TABLE 4: This table shows the average portions of idle time of computing resources in our LP-based method with/without hierarchical scheduling at Machine 2.
+Fig. 6: This figure shows frames per second of our LP-based scheduling and work stealing method with/without hierarchical scheduling on Machine 2.

 5.2 Optimality

 In order to look into the optimality of our method, we compute an upper bound of the ideal scheduling result in terms of real (not expected) running time that we can achieve for the tested proximity queries; it goes beyond the scope of our paper to derive the ideal scheduling result for our problem, where jobs are dynamically created depending on results of other jobs.